Kong/docs.konghq.com/app/konnect/api-products/productize-service.md

 {% navtab Konnect UI %}

 1. In {% konnect_icon api-product %} [**API Products**](https://cloud.konghq.com/api-products), select the API product that you created in the previous step.
-1. Click **Add** on the API Product Overview page and select "Publish to Dev Portals" from the drop down menu.
-You will see a modal prompting you to select which Dev Portals you want to publish your API Product to.
-Click "Publish" for the Dev Portals you want to publish it to.
-Then click **Finish**.
+1. Click **Add** on the API Product Overview page and select **Publish to Dev Portals** from the menu.
+You will see a modal prompting you to select which Dev Portals you want to publish your API product to.
+1. Click **Publish** for the Dev Portals you want to publish it to.
+Then, click **Finish**.
 1. In {% konnect_icon api-product %} [**API Products**](https://cloud.konghq.com/api-products), select the API product you added to the Dev Portal.
 1. Click **Product Versions** in the sidebar.
 1. Click the product version you created previously and either under the **Actions** button or the **Dev Portals** tab, click **Publish to Dev Portals** and select the Dev Portals you want to add the product version to.

-If want to require authentication on your API Product version, toggle **Require Authentication** to true.
-Note: If you require authentication you will need to select which authentication strategy applications registering to your API should use.
-The default auth strategy set by your portal admin will be auto selected for you.
+If want to require authentication on your API product version, toggle **Require Authentication** to true.
+Additionally, you must select which authentication strategy applications registering to your API should use.
+The default auth strategy set by your Dev Portal admin will be auto selected for you.

 The API product and product versions you published should now be displayed in the Dev Portals you selected.
 {% endnavtab %}